Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 “Speaking of ruling powers, shall we go see what the traveler has made of the island of the Sleeping King in our absence?”
 I said, rising from the sands of the beach in preparation to explore once more.

 “The new king, you mean,” Zephyr said, levitating with me.
-“Let’s not be denied entrance for a lapse of manners just because we were present at his crowning.”
+“Let’s not be denied entrance to New Jerusalem for a lapse of manners just because we were present at his crowning.”

 “You are as wise as your father,” I said with a smile.
 “Thank you for reminding me of my current place in time.”